b00tc4mp/isdi-bootcamp-202405/staff/samuele-spinetti/project/doc/README.md

 - Delete your own comment from a post
 - Toggle like a post in the QCC
 - Change personal informations
+- Create a private chat with others user
+- Send private massages to others users

 ### UIUX Design